Over a dozen MQM-L workers ‘arrested’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Teams of the police and Rangers were deployed in the surroundings of Yadgar-e-Shuhada on Jinnah Ground in Azizabad to stop the MQM-L workers and supporters.
-Roads connecting Ayesha Manzil with Yadgar-e-Shuhada had also been blocked on both the sides.
+Roads connecting Ayesha Manzil with Yadgar-e-Shuhada had also been blocked on both the sides by erecting barriers.

 A large number of MQM-L workers and supporters, including women, tried to reach Jinnah Ground but they were stopped from entering the area.
 According to unconfirmed reports, over a dozen people were also taken into custody by the law enforcers, especially by personnel in plainclothes that had been deployed in the surroundings of Yadgar-e-Shuhada and Ayesha Manzil.